apigee/api-platform-samples/sample-proxies/twitter-translate/README.md

 # Twitter Translate

 This sample demostrates how to make advanced callouts from API proxies to OAuth services.

+Specifically, the API Proxy uses JavaScript to obtain an access token using the 'client credentials' grant type--to obtain an access token, the API proxy presents an API key and secret to the Azure translator service.
+In exchange, teh Azure service returns an access token that can be used for multiple requests.

-The API proxy uses the API Platform Cache resource to store tokens in memory.
-Otherwise, the API proxy would be required to obtain an access token for each call.
+The API proxy uses the API Platform Cache resource to store access tokens in memory.
+Otherwise, the API proxy would be required to obtain an access token for each call, resultig in significant overhead and probable performance degradation.

 You can use this sample as template for API proxies that must present tokens (whether API keys or access tokens) to access backend services.